Wil Wheaton: Personal life

 Wheaton married Anne Prince on November 7, 1999.
-He lives in Arcadia, California with Prince and her two sons from a previous relationship.
-Wheaton legally adopted both sons at their request when they reached the age of majority.
+Wheaton legally adopted her two sons at their request when they reached the age of majority.

 Wheaton was roommates with Chris Hardwick while Chris attended UCLA.
 They met at a showing of Arachnophobia in Burbank, California.

 Wheaton has struggled with alcohol addiction.
 In January 2021, Wheaton announced he had been sober for five years.

 As of 2021, Wheaton was estranged from his parents.

 Wheaton lives with complex post-traumatic stress disorder, generalized anxiety disorder, and chronic depression.
 He supports mental health nonprofit organizations in raising awareness for these conditions.

 In 2022, Wheaton participated in Celebrity Jeopardy!, playing for the National Women's Law Center.
-He reached the finals, defeating Troian Bellisario and Hasan Minhaj in the quarterfinals, and John Michael Higgins and Joel Kim Booster in the semifinals.
+He reached the finals, defeating Troian Bellisario and Hasan Minhaj in the quarterfinals, and John Michael Higgins and Joel Kim Booster in the semi-finals.
 He finished in third place, behind winner Ike Barinholtz and runner-up Patton Oswalt, earning $100,000.